 Compared to other popular types of chameleons found in the trade, this variety of chameleons possesses more subdued colors.
 In most cases, they have redder and yellower tones that are more naturally occurring.

 In addition, the pattern of their scales is more diverse.
 There may be some orange, blue, or purple splashes here and there.
-However, most of the body appears natural in appearance, making camouflage much simpler.
+However, most of the body appears natural, making camouflage much simpler.

-The Four-Horned Chameleon is among the best types of chameleons to keep as pets, even though it is best suited for avid reptile keepers who have some prior experience.
+The Four-Horned Chameleon is among the best chameleons to keep as pets, even though it is best suited for avid reptile keepers with some prior experience.
 This is due to the stringent requirements imposed by this species.

-They require environments that are very similar to their natural habitats in Cameroon, which are very warm and humid.
+They require environments very similar to their natural habitats in Cameroon, which are very warm and humid.

-They are unwilling to put up with a great deal of change, so you must keep a close eye on their living conditions.
+They are unwilling to put up with a great deal of change, so you must closely monitor their living conditions.

 5. Oustalet’s Chameleon

-The Oustalet’s Chameleon is among the largest of the species that are currently in existence.
+The Oustalet’s Chameleon is among the largest of the species currently in existence.
 Males can grow to lengths of about 27 inches at their maximum potential!

 Even though females only grow to be almost half that size, they can still be difficult for owners without much experience to control.